lichtobergo/rna-seq-salmon-deseq2/00_scripts/README.md

-This folder contains scripts for used in this project.
+# Scripts Folder
+Here are all the scripts stored that are ussed in the project.